0BAB1/HOLY_CORE_COURSE/tutorial.md

 ![lh non aligned exmaple](./lh_non_aligned.png)

-In this scneario, it is **up to us** to decide what to do.
+In this sceneario, it is **up to us** to decide what to do.
 And the "what to do" will be : **nothing**.

 In that case, we should also throw an exception but remember : this is something for future improvements.
 On top of that, mis-aligned lh are, *theorically*, not supposed to happen as the compiler "knows" what he is doing.

-Now, the way we will handle that "noithing" can vary in many ways :
+Now, the way we will handle that "**nothing**" can vary in many ways :

-- **Do we want the CPU or the memory to handle that ?** It depends on how we'll implement memory later on, maybe what controller we'll use, and how this said controller will handle these exceptions...
+- **Do we want the CPU or the memory to handle these mis-alignement ?** It depends on how we'll implement memory later on, maybe what controller we'll use, and how this said controller will handle these exceptions...
 To get the best predictible behavior, it is better to just handle these thing ourselve in the cpu core.
+It is also a more standard way to handle this stuff.
-- **Where exactly** do we want to handle these exceptions in the cpu ?
-Right now, we have a single cycle CPU.
+- **Where exactly do we want to handle these exceptions in the cpu ?** Right now, we have a single cycle CPU.
 But in a pipelined cpu, every stage has its role.
-This kind of exception shall idealy be caught in the "deconding" stage, aka at the very beginning of the cpu, where we generate control signals (right after fetching it from memory) but in reality, it is a bit more tricky than that.
+This kind of exception shall idealy be caught in the "decoding" stage, aka at the very beginning of the cpu, where we generate control signals (right after fetching it from memory) but in reality, it is a bit more tricky than that.
+More on that in the later sections.

-> We could theorically implement that "yolo" style but it is a bit more important for future improvement that what we were used to procrastinate on until now, so might as well think about these problems before hand this time ;)
+> We could theorically implement that "yolo" style but it is a bit more important for future improvement that what we were used to procrastinate on until now, so might as well think about these problems early this time ;)

 ## 12.2 : ```sb``` and ```sh```

-So, now that we have a way to handle mis-alignment, we need to tell our memory to write this data, at a specific byte or halfword, and in a standard way !
+So, now that we have a broad idea on how to handle mis-alignment, we need to tell our memory to write this data, at a specific *byte* or *halfword*, and in a "standard" way !

 I decided to give another go at chatgpt, maybe this time he can give us some valuable insights :